-Back to Jasmine, who was eagerly awaiting my answer to her question.
+Back to Jasmine, the young lady who was awaiting my answer to her question at the conference.
 I needed more information to be able to help her.
 She went on to tell me that she met a man on Tinder (Man A) and dated him for a while.
 They decided that friends was a better option for them.

 As that relationship was fading, she met another man on Tinder (Man B) who is now her boyfriend.
 She kept in touch with Man A as friends and over time things got more serious with Man B. Jasmine’s problem was that she told Man B that she met Man A through other friends rather than him being a fellow Tinder candidate and former lover.

-Jasmine believed that if she told Man B that Man A was the guy that came before him, that she would seem to be ‘too active’ on the dating scene and she didn’t want to appear that way.
-So, she avoided the pain of telling the truth at the time for the gain of appearing a certain way in Man B’s eyes.
+In the case of Jasmine, she thought that if she told Man B that Man A was the guy that came before him, that she would seem to be too active on the dating scene and she didn’t want to appear that way.
+So, she avoided the pain of telling the truth for the gain of appearing a certain way in Man B’s eyes.